 The City of Saint Paul partners with Eureka Recycling to provide weekly recycling collection.
 For more information about collection location or to report a missed pick up, contact Eureka Recycling at (651) 222-7678 or email@example.com

-Starting the week of January 16, 2017, Saint Paul began collecting recycling from wheeled, lidded carts.
-The recycling carts used in the new automated collection system will provide more space for recyclable materials and help reduce litter by keeping items in the cart.
+Saint Paul began collecting recycling from wheeled, lidded carts on January 16, 2017.
+The recycling carts used in the new automated collection system provide more space for recyclable materials and help reduce litter by keeping items in the cart.

 How to Use Your Wheeled Cart for Recycling:

-- Beginning the week of January 16, 2017, start setting out your recyclables in your new recycling cart for collection.
-We will no longer accept recyclables in blue curbside bins, other containers, or paper bags outside of the cart.
+- Set out your recyclables in your new recycling cart for collection.
+We no longer accept recyclables in blue curbside bins, other containers, or paper bags outside of the cart.

 - Set out your recycling cart by 7:00 a.m. along the edge of the alley or curb with arrows on the top lid facing out.

 - Make sure snow is cleared away from the recycling cart.
 Do not place in or on a snow bank, or in standing water (to prevent your cart from freezing to the ground in the winter).